 Sleep Medicine Questions and Answers

-Seek out sleep medicine if you suspect you have a problem like sleep apnea.
 If left untreated, sleep apnea can lead to a chronic or even fatal health condition.
 A sleep medicine doctor can easily identify and address sleep problems.

 We would be happy to provide further information or book you in for a consultation with us at our clinic!
 During a consultation, we’ll answer any other questions you have about sleep medicine and how it may help you.

-We hope you found this Q&A informative and we look forward to hearing from you soon here at Koala® Center for Sleep & TMJ Disorders!
+We hope you found this Q&A informative and we look forward to hearing from you soon here at Koala® Center For Sleep & TMJ Disorders!